 activities (or lack thereof), (2) the plant’s size, design, and age, and (3) complexity of the licensee’s programs.

-The results of the end-of-cycle and mid-cycle performance reviews, conducted in accordance with IMC 0305, shall be used to schedule baseline inspections and to determine the amount and focus of supplemental inspections at each site .
+The results of the end-of-cycle and mid-cycle performance reviews, conducted in accordance with IMC 0305, shall be used to schedule baseline inspections and to determine the amount and focus of any supplemental or special/infrequent inspections at each site (as defined in Appendix B and C of this manual chapter).
 The basis for the allocation or significant reallocation of resources among the sites will be documented.
 It is expected that the integrated plans will be living documents and be reviewed periodically, adjusted, and reissued to reflect shifts in plant performance and safety concerns.
 Individual site plans and the regional integrated inspection plan should be reviewed by regional management and updated at least semiannually as part of the assessment process that is discussed in IMC 0305.

 2515-10 INDEPENDENT INSPECTION